MatusRepkaSolutions/ESP-Arduino-Internet-Basics/ESP basics/1.How to program ESP/README.md

 ## Choosing the right board

 ArduinoIDE is usually not going to recognize, what type of ESP are you running.
 You have to choose the right board manually, I recommend you to choose "ESP32 Dev Module".
 There is a very simple test code located in this folder, you don't need anything to run it, just your ESP and data cable.
+You can try if everything works with [this](https://github.com/MatusRepkaSolutions/ESP-Arduino-Internet-Basics/blob/main/ESP%20basics/1.How%20to%20program%20ESP/HelloWord/HelloWord.ino) simple example.